In Reward-Based Training, is it Aversive to say 'NO' to a Dog?

 First of all, in a sense, the way we use a NRM (which I will talk about in a minute) can be an aversive to some dogs.
 It really depends on the dog.

-When done correctly, and we say NOPE with an encouraging tone of voice, it means, "You didn't do that correctly and if you want your food reward, you need to try again."
+When done correctly, and we say NOPE with an encouraging tone of voice, it means, "You didn't do that correctly, and if you want your food reward, you need to try again."

-With training and repetition, the dog will come to understand that he made a mistake and he will try harder the next time.
+With training and repetition, the dog will come to understand that he made a mistake, and he will try harder the next time.
 When that happens, we are actually increasing the drive level in the dog.
 This work may take hundreds of reps or with some just a few.
 It is really dog dependent.

 The fact is, it is up to the dog to determine what is and is not aversive.
 Another way to look at it is to admit that an aversive may add some level of acceptable stress to our dog, it makes the dog try harder.
-It also teaches the dog to learn and think in a stressful situation.
+It also teaches the dog to learn and think in a stressful situations.
 That's a good thing.

 This is an example of why we say dog training is more of an art than a science.